saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 This enables the Backtrace integration for your entire organization.
 Each account will be able to make use of this feature.

-1. From your Sauce Labs account, go to any real device test result page (live or automated).
+1. From your Sauce Labs account, go to the test result page (live or automated) for real devices.
 1. From the bottom of the screen, select the **Error & Crash Reporting** tab.
 1. Click **Link with Backtrace**.
 1. Enter the **Project Name**, **Dashboard URL**, and **API Token**.